 What are the mandatory Continuing Education requirements in New York State?

-Information about requirements in other states is easily accessible here.
+Information about requirements in other states is easily accessible on the NCARB web site here.

 What are the mandatory Continuing Education requirements for maintaining AIA Membership?

 To remain a member in good standing, you must complete 18 Learning Units (LUs) per year.
-Of these, 12 must be HSW (Health, Safety and Welfare) and 4 must be SD (Sustainable Design).
+Of these, 12 must be HSW (Health, Safety and Welfare).
 Click here for AIA Continuing Education Resources.

 What should I do if I think my transcript is missing credits from courses I attended?